SimioLLC/RunExecutableStep/README.md

 # RunExecutableStep
-A Simio user-defined Step to run and executable with arguments
+A Simio user-defined Step to run an executable (.exe file) with arguments created from Simio expressions.

 This includes both Executables and Source folders, as well as test programs and Documentation.